A sine-square deformation approach to quantum critical points in one-dimensional systems: Implementation in Rydberg quantum simulators

 The SSD-based approach developed in this work relies only on the ground state of a finite open system, which makes it particularly suitable for current quantum simulators and NISQ processors, where the accessible system sizes are typically limited and periodic boundary conditions are difficult to realize~\cite{NISQ1,NISQ2,NISQ3}.
 In gate-based quantum processors, the SSD Hamiltonian can, in principle, be implemented by appropriately modulating the local gate amplitudes according to the spatial envelope $f_L(i)$.
 Such an implementation may be useful, for example, for efficient ground-state preparation of critical systems that possess translational symmetry.
 For analog quantum simulators, the implementation method depends on the specific platform.
 Here, we take Rydberg atom arrays~\cite{Rydberg1,Rydberg2,Rydberg3,Rydberg4,Rydberg5,Rydberg6} as a representative platform, where long-range van der Waals interactions proportional to $1/r^6$ arise naturally and the atomic geometry can be flexibly programmed using optical tweezers.

-We now discuss how spin models with both nearest- and next-nearest-neighbor antiferromagnetic interactions, that is, the so-called antiferromagnetic $J_1$–$J_2$ interactions~\cite{J1J2}, can be realized within such a Rydberg-atom array.
+We now discuss how SSD Hamiltonians can be implemented in Rydberg quantum simulators.
+Here, we consider spin models with both nearest- and next-nearest-neighbor antiferromagnetic interactions, that is, the so-called antiferromagnetic $J_1$–$J_2$ interactions~\cite{J1J2}, can be realized within such a Rydberg-atom array.
 This type of interaction pattern is particularly interesting because it introduces frustration and competition between couplings at different distances, which are key ingredients in many strongly correlated quantum systems.
+Note that the $J_1$–$J_2$ interaction considered here is merely an illustrative example, and similar implementations of SSD Hamiltonians could in principle be extended to other types of couplings, such as the $XXZ$ coupling \cite{Ryd_XXZ1,Ryd_XXZ2,Ryd_XXZ3,Ryd_XXZ4,Ryd_XXZ5,Ryd_XXZ6,Ryd_XXZ7,Ryd_XXZ8}.
 In the present context, it serves to demonstrate how the spatially dependent interactions required by the SSD Hamiltonian can be engineered by arranging Rydberg atoms with controllable separations in optical tweezers.
 As a byproduct, we will show how an appropriate geometric configuration allows a very good approximation of the nearest-neighbor model of the previous sections.

 The target Hamiltonian to be implemented is the SSD version of the $J_1$–$J_2$ Ising chain, given by

 where $J_1>0$, $J_2>0$ are exchange couplings between the nearest-neighbor and the next-nearest-neighbor atoms, respectively.